ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 - The documentation team is in charge of continuously developing the user documentation, translating the

 localization files, and ensuring that all newly implemented application strings are fully lectured

+One of the most important tools for ensuring the quality is audit.
+Quality audit, as explained by Galin (2004),

+implies a structured review of all activities in the field of quality management and proposed amendments to

+standards, procedures and practices, in order to improve the quality and performance of the project team.
+In that

+regard, after the completion of each project phase (design, development and implementation) a formal quality

+audit will be conducted in order to benchmark the defined quality standards against the developed quality of the

+OMS system.
+Any deviations found during the audit will be reported back to the project manager, and the final

+report signed by the OMS steering committee.
+Recommendations on quality improvements that result from PM’s

+daily reviews and quality audits will be discussed on team meetings and infiltrated into the project plan and

+development iterations.
+In addition, all errors, deviations and recommendations will be documented and uploaded

+to our Team Foundation Server (together with the rest of the project documentation) in order to provide a

+‘Lessons Learned’ resource for future projects.